yasaswini999/yasaswini999/README.md

 ##  In a Nutshell
 👩‍💻 I'm currently working on React applications

-👯‍♀️ I'm looking to work as an intern at firm
+👯‍♀️ I'm looking to work as an intern at your Firm

-⚡️ Fun fact about me : I like raw veggies
+⚡️ Fun fact about me : I ❤️ to eat raw veggies

 ## Languages and Tools